The ACT values list will help you be more aware of what’s truly important in your life.

 - Trust: to be trustworthy; to be loyal, faithful, sincere, and reliable.

 (Adapted from the list of values based on the work of Dr. Russ Harris, author of ACT Made Simple.)

-If you don’t know what a value is, think of one word that describes how you want to behave now and on an ongoing basis.
-It may be that it’s a word not present on the list above.
+If you don’t know what a value is, just think of one word that describes how you want to behave now and on an ongoing basis.

 When I ask about values, most clients give me goals.
 That’s fine.
 It’s a good place to start.
-We can later tease out the values underlying them.
+We can later tease out the underlying values underlying.
 Good questions to kick off this conversation include: